 One of the hardest decisions you'll ever have to make as a freelancer is when to let a client go.
 Even if the company in question is a pain to deal with or the project is less than exciting to work on, it's hard to walk away from money, especially when you work for yourself and don't have that guaranteed paycheck coming in every two weeks.

-It's the nature of the game: no gig is forever, and sometimes, you'll be the one to decide that the job no longer meets your needs.
+However, it's the nature of the game.
+No gig is forever, and sometimes, you'll be the one to decide that the job no longer meets your needs.

 What's "enough money"?
 Rates are notoriously hard to set, and often vary widely from client to client, but a good rule of thumb is that your hourly rate as a freelancer should at least equal what you made as a full-time employee (taking into account things like health insurance and paid time off, which you'll now have to cover for yourself).